timofeysie/khipu/docs/sprints/sprint-2.md

 1. Non-adaptive choice switching uri
 2. Cannot read property 'includes' of null
-3. DOME - detail pages lead to general description, not a detail
+3. DONE - detail pages lead to general description, not a detail
 4. DONE - what to do with the rejected items info
-5. #58 fallacies end of list function not working regression
+5. DONE - #58 fallacies end of list function not working regression
 6. Cannot convert undefined or null to object
 7. DONE - Cannot read property 'q' of undefined
 8. DONE - #47 fix the icons